xspize/brand-yourself-assessment/README.md

 My initial thought was to use my first and last name to promote myself instead of a company, that was until I associated what exactly a digital designer is with an already existent word.
 And that being __Odyssey__,  as a digital designer, we wander through our thoughts to expand our ideas to satisfy our customer needs.
 The word Odyssey is very memorable and usually associated with going on adventures, which can also be one of the slogans for the company.

 After thinking of a name for the company, I got ideas from (Airey, “The Logo Design Idea Book, by Steven Heller and Gail Anderson”), (Airey, “LoCoS Visual Language, by Professor Yukio Ota | Logo Design Love”) and (Airey, “Jordan Peterson Explains the Yin Yang Symbol | Logo Design Love”) to  give me an insight of various types of shapes I could use.
-I started creating various sketches with a notebook using some of the shapes I found on those websites.
+I then started creating sketches on a notebook, using those websites to give me inspiration.
 <p>

 ![](https://github.com/xspize/xspize/blob/main/pictures/sketches_photo.png?raw=true)

-Since the name of the company is Odyssey I want the logo to have something to do with going on an adventure, traveling of some kind, but not much to not cause misunderstandings of what the company is.
+The name of the company being Odyssey, I wanted the logo to have something to do with going on an adventure, that is why I made some boats as a sketch.

 I used Adobe XD to transform those sketches into real designs using the pen tool.